 Part of the key to consumer choice lies in making sure that our laws and regulations align with our values.
 If we value a direct relationship with the producers of our food, our regulations should not interfere with that relationship.
-Sadly, the FDA uses fake news and outdated regulations to keep our farmers suspended in anticipation of when or where the next attack will come.
+Sadly, the FDA has been known to use fake news and outdated regulations to keep our farmers suspended in anticipation of when or where the next attack will come.

-Farmers and consumers coming together creates a voice strong enough and loud enough take back our choices.
-To begin this, the FDA is considering a rule change, via a citizen’s petition, where they will not enforce against raw milk farmers who carry a specific label on their products.
+Farmers and consumers coming together creates a voice strong enough and loud enough to take back our choices.
+For example, on April 26, 2017 RFCC and Johnathon W. Emord, Esq. submitted a citizen’s petition to the FDA for considering a rule change where they would not enforce against raw milk farmers who carry a specific label on their products.

 Raw Milk Citizen petition explained